MEGA65/open-roms/doc/Extended-BASIC-TODO.md

 * function to generate string of n duplicated characters
 * function to retrieve fractional part of a number
 * command to fill text screen area with a character, inverse screen area, scroll, or change fg/bg color of screen area

+# Features not planned

+* `ELSE` - it would have slown down the execution, can be easily substituted
+* `BEGIN ...
+BEND` - similarly, using these would hurt the performance